Himmalay-Devulapalli/shutdown-virus/README.md

 First we need to understand how this virus works. startup folder is nothing but everytime you turn on your computer the files in that folder will be run  by the os automatically.
 # what if we plant a shutdown virus in startup folder !!??

 In startup_virus.py we are creating a .bat file in startup folder and writing a batch command to shutdown the computer.
 Batch file is a simple file containing system commands that are executed by system.batch files have .bat extension.
 They only work on windows os.

+Requried packages :
+                        win32api -> pip install pywin32
+                        cx_freeze -> pip install cx-Freeze

 After creating the file and writing the command to it using python  do not run the python code.